How I Transformed a Flower Stem Into a Faux Houseplant

 She loved it and once her guests saw it they thought it was real and asked to get a snip of her beautiful plant!!

-So I stepped up to the fake it plate once more and chiseled out another one for her friend that she in turn would give to them!
+So I stepped up to the 'fake it' plate once more and chiseled out another one for her friend who loved hers so much!
 This time the top layer used was a stove burner cover!

-Here it is as I'm about to deliver it to my mother in law to surprise her guest with, they now get to have their very own faux Coleus houseplant too!
-I was given the gift of happiness from giving and making them both so happy and grateful, a win-win situation!
+Here it is as I'm about to deliver it to my mother in law to surprise her friend with.
+I was rewarded with the gift of happiness from giving.
+The faux plants made them both happy and grateful, a win-win situation!
 Until next time...spread a little craft happiness.
 Thanks for popping by!

 Resources for this project: